Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-When enabled, Admins will be able to invite Developers to a Dev Portal by using the "Invite" button in the Kong Manager.
+When enabled, Admins can invite Developers to a Dev Portal by using the Invite button in Kong Manager.

 ### portal_access_request_email